replicate/cog/docs/getting-started.md

     CPU image: Building.
 Run `cog build logs 8f3a05c42ee5` to see its progress.
     GPU image: Building.
 Run `cog build logs b087a0bb5b7a` to see its progress.

-When the build has finished, you can run inferences on the built model from any machine that is pointed at the server.
+When the build has finished, you can run predictions on the built model from any machine that is pointed at the server.
 Replace the ID with yours, and the file with an image on your disk you want to colorize:

-    cog infer b31f9f72d8f14f0eacc5452e85b05c957b9a8ed9 -i @hotdog.jpg
+    cog predict b31f9f72d8f14f0eacc5452e85b05c957b9a8ed9 -i @hotdog.jpg

 You can also list the versions of this model: